An Excessive Core Collapse in Nbody Cosmological simulations: Long Term Relaxation

+The equation does not include particle mass $m_i$, one might expect particles with different mass (even with a bias of $10^{65}$) can follow the same orbit, just like Galileo's two balls of different weights.
+However, remember the potential of the system $\Phi(\emph{r})=\Sigma\Phi_i(r)$ is assembled by potential of each member, the bias means a different assembling method.

-It is not a simple question to describe the difference from the bias in general.
+It is not easy to describe the difference from the bias in general.
 But for a virialized dark matter halo, the numerous theoretical and numerical studies on globular clusters can give us much help.
 One point is the long term relaxation effect.

 From the view point of one particle, when it is flying in a stable and spherical halo potential, theoretically its energy $E_i$ and angular moment $\bf{L}_i$ should be conserved as constants.
-But for a virialized dark matter halo, the potential is contributed by many moving particles, that means the potential will no longer be ideally spherical and stable.
+But for a virialized dark matter halo, the potential is contributed by many moving particles, that means the potential will no longer be ideally spherical and stable(It might be acceptable to describe such a stable and spherical system using about $10^{70}$ particles, but hard to be accepted by only $10^5$ or even $10^1$ particles).
 In this case, both $E_i$ and $\bf{L}_i$ can be changed.
 Intuitively, when the halos include fewer particles, such effect will be more serious.
-Note that such long term relaxation effect we attention is caused by particle density field fluctuations on large scale, but not by collisions of a few close particles.
+Note that such long term relaxation effect we mention is caused by particle density field fluctuations on large distance, but not by collisions of a few close particles (this is another way changing $E_i$ and $\bf{L}_i$).

-Binny \& Tremaine (1987;2008) show the relaxation time scale $t_{relax}$ caused by long term particle density field fluctuations (here the softening parameter does not affect the results) should be:
+Galatic Dynamics (Binney GD 2008) show the relaxation time scale $t_{relax}$ caused by long term particle density field fluctuations (here the softening parameter does not affect the results) should be:

 where $N=M/m_i$ is the particle number of the halo, $t_{cross}=R/v$ is the crossing time scale and $v$ is the virial velocity ($v^2\simeq GM/R$) .
-Analytical and simulated results (see Huang S. et al. 1993, Diemand et al. 2004) give the similar formula.
-For one halo with given $M$, $t_{relax}\propto ln f/f$.
-The Eq.(\ref{trelax}) shows us that the bias greatly shortens the relaxation time.
+Analytical and simulated results (see Huang 1993,Diemand 2004) give the similar formula.
+For one halo with given $M$: